 Chronic sinusitis is a common condition that can cause months of uncomfortable symptoms, including nasal congestion.
 It can affect anyone, including children, but it’s most common in young and middle-aged adults.
-In addition, there are several risk factors that can make you more likely to develop chronic sinusitis.
+In addition, there are several risk factors for chronic sinusitis, factors that can make you more likely to develop a chronic sinus infection.

 In this blog, the board-certified ear, nose, and throat physicians at New York ENT explain more about chronic sinusitis, including factors that increase your risk of developing this condition.

 It’s a common condition that’s characterized by sinuses that are inflamed and swollen for at least 12 weeks, even after attempts at treatment.

 Although mucus is usually able to flow and drain freely from your nasal passages, sinusitis interferes with normal drainage.
 The swelling causes mucus to build up, which causes a variety of symptoms.

 It can cause many uncomfortable symptoms, including the following:

 - Difficulty breathing through your nose

 - Thick yellowish or greenish discharge from the nose

 - Mucus that noticeably drips down the back of your throat (postnasal drip)